gerardog/gsudo/README.md

 - Elevated commands are shown in the current user-level console.
 No new window.
 (Unless you specify `-n` which opens a new window.)
 - [Credentials cache](#credentials-cache): `gsudo` can elevate many times showing only one UAC pop-up if the user opt-in to enable the cache.
 - Supports CMD commands: `gsudo md folder` (no need to use the longer form `gsudo cmd.exe /c md folder`)
-- Supports [PowerShell/PowerShell Core commands](#usage-from-powershell--powershell-core), and Yori shell.
+- Elevates [PowerShell/PowerShell Core commands](#usage-from-powershell--powershell-core), [WSL commands](#usage-from-wsl-windows-subsystem-for-linux), Git-Bash/MinGW/Cygwin (YMMV), or Yori shell commands.
 - Supports being used on scripts:
   - Outputs of the elevated commands can be interpreted: E.g. StdOut/StdErr can be piped or captured (e.g. `gsudo dir | findstr /c:"bytes free" > FreeSpace.txt`) and exit codes too (`%errorlevel%`).
 If `gsudo` fails to elevate, the exit code will be 999.
   - If `gsudo` is invoked from an already elevated console, it will just run the command (it won't fail).
 So, you don't have to worry if you run `gsudo` or a script that uses `gsudo` from an already elevated console.
 (The UAC popup will not appear, as no elevation is required)